ktomi96/vacation_manager/README.md

 ### Disclamer:

-for http connection you need to give: 1<br>
+for http connection you need to give: 1

-by default email server is : 'smtp.gmail.com'<br>
+by default email server is : 'smtp.gmail.com'

 the config is stored in database/.env

 ---

 ## Usage

-Every new user needs to get aproved by the admin. <br>After they get user privilege, they can view the event calendar, request new vacation, or delete requests.
-By default you have 20 days of vacation, admin can change it to higher number of vacation days.<br> Users will get email notification if theri request has been changed.<br>
+Every new user needs to get aproved by the admin.

+After they get user privilege, they can view the event calendar, request new vacation, or delete requests.
+By default you have 20 days of vacation, admin can change it to higher number of vacation days.

+Users will get email notification if theri request has been changed.

 The guest viewer can view the calendar.

 Email template can be edited at /templates/email.html